 Prognosis is usually excellent in developed countries with appropriate support, hydration, and antibiotics.
 In developing areas where access to care may limit opportunities for rehydration, morbidity, and mortality are increased, particularly for vulnerable populations.

 Toxic megacolon, gastrointestinal perforation, reactive arthritis, persistent diarrhea, bacteremia and sepsis, hemolytic-uremic syndrome, Guillain-Barre syndrome are all possible complications of this disease, based upon the causative bacterial pathogen.

-The WHO promotes national policies and invests in diarrhea treatment and control in developing countries.
+The World Health Organization (WHO) promotes national policies and invests in diarrhea treatment and control in developing countries.
 In developed countries, this takes place through local and federal health care agencies.
-Such organizations have a paramount role in educating the general population and populations at risk and will help train health care providers and develop region-specific programs to curb the spread of bacterial diarrhea.
+Such organizations have a paramount role in educating the general population and populations at risk.
+They will help train health care providers and develop region-specific programs to curb the spread of bacterial diarrhea.

 |||Riddle MS,DuPont HL,Connor BA, ACG Clinical Guideline: Diagnosis, Treatment, and Prevention of Acute Diarrheal Infections in Adults.
 The American journal of gastroenterology.
 2016 May; [PubMed PMID: 27068718]|

 |||Shane AL,Mody RK,Crump JA,Tarr PI,Steiner TS,Kotloff K,Langley JM,Wanke C,Warren CA,Cheng AC,Cantey J,Pickering LK, 2017 Infectious Diseases Society of America Clinical Practice Guidelines for the Diagnosis and Management of Infectious Diarrhea.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2017 Nov 29; [PubMed PMID: 29053792]|